inversify/InversifyJS/wiki/environment.md

 [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise),
 [Metadata Reflection API](http://rbuckton.github.io/ReflectDecorators/#reflect) and [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects.
-If your environment don't support one of these you will need to import a shim or polypill.
+If your environment don't support one of these you will need to import a shim or polyfill.

 ## Metadata Reflection API
 > :warning: **The `reflect-metadata` polyfill should be imported only once in your entire application** because the Reflect object is mean to be a global singleton.
 More details about this can be found [here](https://github.com/inversify/InversifyJS/issues/262#issuecomment-227593844).

 Required always.
-Use [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) as polypill.
+Use [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) as polyfill.

 ```
 $ npm install reflect-metadata